saisena-ss/Speech-Denoising/README.md

 Assess the performance of the trained RNN by examining the validation loss and the SNR values of the denoised audio.

 ### Conclusion
 This project demonstrates the use of RNNs for speech denoising using Ideal Binary Masks.
-By training an RNN to predict these masks, I was able to effectively separate speech from noise in audio signals, resulting in improved signal quality.With very simple RNN using 2 LSTM layers and dropout, I achieved SNR of 12.36 dB on validation data.
+By training an RNN to predict these masks, I was able to effectively separate speech from noise in audio signals, resulting in improved signal quality.With very simple RNN using 2 LSTM layers, 1 dense layer and dropout, I achieved SNR of 12.36 dB on validation data.

 ### Future Work
 In future work, you can explore the following: